-- if true is returned, the process continues normally - if false is returned, the process is aborted, no other interceptors will be called and the packet will not be handled by the server at all.
+- if true is returned, the process continues normally - if false is returned, the process is aborted, no other interceptors will be called and the packet will not be processed further by the server.

-45.2.
+46.2.
 Configuring The Interceptors

-The interceptors are configured in hornetq-configuration.xml:
+Both incoming and outgoing interceptors are configured in hornetq-configuration.xml: